GoogleCloudPlatform/click-to-deploy/k8s/custom-governance/README.md

    Please follow the below instructions to finish installation.
    1. **Create a GKE cluster.** The cluster list will contain only clusters that meet the basic requirements to run Custom Governance, you can either
-      *   (Recommended) Create a cluster with a custom service account to meet additional organizational requirements, click [here for instructions and to learn about minimum requirements.](#Minimum-Requirements-for-GKE-Cluster).
+      *   (Recommended) Create a cluster with a custom service account to meet additional organizational requirements and a kubernetes service account, click [here for instructions and to learn about minimum requirements.](#Minimum-Requirements-for-GKE-Cluster).
       *   (Not Recommended) Create a cluster that meets the basic requirements by clicking “Create Cluster” button.
       **Please make sure to enable "Allow access to the following Cloud APIs".** This is required for the Cluster to be able to network with GCP services.
 Note that in this way Custom Governance will be running on default GCE service account.

-      After the cluster is created, you can continue the following steps.
+      After the cluster is created, you can continue with next steps.
    1. **Set up Namespace.** You can use the default namespace or select the new namespace you just created.
    1. **Set up App instance name.** This is the name of your application instance, e.g. custom-governance.
    1. **Set up OAuth Client ID and OAuth Client Secret.** Please follow the [OAuth section](#Setup-OAuth-Credentials-for-IAP-Identity-Aware-Proxy) and fill in the OAuth Client ID and OAuth Client Secret that you created there.